nivinsrinivas/assessment/README.md

 #### build_dependencies.sh script
 * Builds a pipenv with all dependencies and packages required for the analysis.
-* It zips the packages packages.zip in root directory.
+* It zips the packages into packages.zip in root directory.
 * This package.zip is passed as a parameter in --py-files while running spark-submit.

 #### run.sh script